Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Background

-Quantum algorithms leverage the principles of quantum mechanics to tackle computational problems.
-In this section, we present an overview of seven algorithms that will be further explored in subsequent sections.
-Here, we provide a brief introduction, while the comprehensive details of each algorithm can be found in \cite{nielsen2002quantum} and \cite{harrow2009quantum}.
+$\bullet$ \textbf{Quantum Algorithm.} Quantum algorithms leverage the principles of quantum mechanics to tackle computational problems.
+In Appendix~\ref{appendix:algorithms}, we provide an overview of seven algorithms that will be explored further in the subsequent sections.

-$\bullet$ \textbf{Grover Search (\texttt{GS}).} Grover's search algorithm (GS)~\cite{grover1996fast} has been proven to outperform classical search algorithms.
-The circuit diagram of GS is shown in Figure~\ref{fig:Grover}.
-It comprises approximately $O(\sqrt{N})$ iterations denoted as $G$, where $N = 2^n$ represents the maximum number of elements.
-Each iteration includes an oracle call and a phase flip subroutine.
-Remarkably, GS enables the search of a database with $N$ elements using only $O(\sqrt{N})$ oracle queries~\cite{10.5555/870802}.